antronerds/r2-tutorials/original/R2Tutorials.md

 the perspective of both datasets we can now select the reporter to represent the gene(s) that we indicated on the previous page.
 Furthermore, we can select the transformation for both datasets and continue to the actual plot.
-Press ‘next’ to advance to the image.
+Press ï¿½nextï¿½ to advance to the image.
 Did you know that the annotation from both datasets is combined Within the resulting image, annotation from both datasets is also combined.
 Annotation is being merged on the basis of the name of a track.
 In a